© Berliner Festspiele, photo: Fabian Schellhorn

 The International Forum is a scholarship programme for aspiring performing arts artists from across the world.
 It’s a platform for global exchange and the promotion of young theatre makers, an initial impetus for collaboration, the search for diverse local perspectives on global issues, and a free space for developing artistic ideas together.
 Artists from all continents will gather in Berlin during Theatertreffen to see shows together, think together, make connections and celebrate.

 More than 880 artists from 110 countries responded to the Open Call published in the autumn of 2024.
-The 2025 International Forum gathers 33 young theatre makers from Riga und Asunción, Ibadan and Schwedt.
-For this edition, the International Forum, with its co-directors Aljoscha Begrich and Sima Djabar Zadegan, will move to Uferstudios, a former tram-depot in the Berlin district of Wedding.
+The 2025 International Forum gathered 33 young theatre makers from Riga und Asunción, Ibadan and Schwedt.
+For this edition, the International Forum, with its co-directors Aljoscha Begrich and Sima Djabar Zadegan, moved to Uferstudios, a former tram-depot in the Berlin district of Wedding.

-Furthermore, the fellows have the opportunity to attend and reflect on the festival itself: in conversations and encounters with artists involved in the productions invited to Theatertreffen, in the hotel lobby late at night and during early-morning work-outs.
+Furthermore, the fellows had the opportunity to attend and reflect on the festival itself: in conversations and encounters with artists involved in the productions invited to Theatertreffen, in the hotel lobby late at night and during early-morning work-outs.
 Non-stop theatre for two weeks, a scenic research process with no pressure to produce.
-And yet, insights into the worlds of these young artists are possible in the Theatertreffen-programme: During the event “The Forum’s Forum” on 17 May, the fellows will give the public a playful insight into their work.
+And yet, insights into the worlds of these young artists were possible in the Theatertreffen-programme: During the event “The Forum’s Forum” on 17 May, the fellows gave the public a playful insight into their work.

 Impressions from the International Forum